karmix/aws-cli-mfa/README.md

   clear an MFA session.
 It will also use the saved credentials if you setup a new MFA session without clearing an old one.

+* `-u NAME` or `--update-profile NAME` - Write credentials for the MFA session to the shared credentials file under the profile named NAME.

 ## bash-functions.gpg2.sh

 This is a set of bash functions that provide an example of how someone